daniel1noble/ecoevo_1000/README.md

 ## 2. Project Organization and Workflow

-The key file in this repository is the `ms.qmd` file :page_facing_up: within the :open_file_folder: `ms` folder.
+The key file in this repository is the :page_facing_up: `ms.qmd` file within the :open_file_folder: `ms` folder.
 This file can be rendered in `R` with `Quarto` to reproduce the entire paper.
 Code chunks within the file provide the code used to reproduce figures and analyses.

 The `ms.qmd` file makes use of files within a number of folders that are identified in the code chunks.
 There are a number of important folders in the repository.
  * :open_file_folder: `data`
+ * :open_file_folder: `output/figs/` Folder contains all the figures for the paper that are read and included in the paper.
+See more details below (**3.
+Figures**).
+ * :open_file_folder: `R` The R folder contains three :page_facing_up: files that are used to clean and process data to prepare it for use in the `ms.qmd` file.
+These include:
+ 		1) :page_facing_up: `1_data_processing.R`, which is used to first download the Google Sheets used during our hackathon, process and merge with meta-data from the California Digital Library (CDL);
+		2) :page_facing_up: `2_data_cleaning.R`
+		3) :page_facing_up: `3_author_affli.R`, which is code to grab and process author affiliations because the lead author is a little lazy when it comes to cumbersome tasks such as these.

 ## 3. Figures
 `ms.qmd` will rely on figures generated and stored in the :open_file_folder: `output/figs/` folder.
 The final list of  figures are as follows: